severalnines/docs/user-guide/deploy.rst

 	- MongoDB - MongoDB Server by MongoDB Inc.

 * **Version**
-	- The supported MongoDB versions are 3.2, 3.4 and 3.6.
+	- The supported MongoDB versions are 3.2, 3.4, 3.6 and 4.0 (MongoDB only).

 * **Server Data Directory**
 	- Location of MongoDB data directory.
 Default is ``/var/lib/mongodb``.